pierrediedhiou/cybersecurity-journey/glossary.md

 - **Infrastructure Pentest** — A security assessment of network devices including servers, firewalls and printers
 - **Infra Pentest** — Short for Infrastructure Penetration Test
+- **ISSAF** — Information Systems Security Assessment Framework, an open-source pentest framework that divides assessments into planning, a nine-step assessment model, and reporting with cleanup
+- **Intelligence Gathering** — The process of collecting passive and active information about a target before exploitation
 ## J
 - **John the Ripper** — Free open source password cracking tool that automatically detects hash types and supports wordlist, single and